Skip to main content

 Once the job has run successfully, the job will add the test results to the pipeline's Tests tab.

-Pipeline tests tab __shadow__
+Pipeline tests tab !!shadow!!

 2. Test states